NewAlexandria/leadership_readme/remote-work.md

 1. #### Active Listening

-    It's simple: pay attention.  *Model *what you're hearing, not just listen for instructions.
+    It's simple: pay attention.  *Model* what you're hearing, not just listen for instructions.
+Listen for feedback and be aware of your responses.

 2. #### Focus on Behaviour